This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 If you’d like to go deeper into change management, I recommend the free e-book A Communicator’s Guide to Successful Change Management by Craig Pearce.

-Now let’s look at a few ways you can set your team up for continuous workflow improvements.
+Now let’s look at a few ways you can set your team up for continuous public relations workflow improvements.

 Plan show and tell moments